 Many of the Nordic companies currently exploring techniques like AI and machine learning experience how essential the data foundation is.
 Learn how a cloud-based “lakehouse” can provide a scalable, cost-effective platform for both machine learning and data analytics workloads.

-As businesses use machine learning across more areas of their business to make informed decisions (like this Nordic insurance company that we helped) we see them facing four significant challenges:
+As businesses use machine learning across more areas of their business to make informed decisions:

 Meeting the data needs

-So far, the extensive data needs that come with machine learning have been met by data warehouses and data lakes (like for this Nordic-Baltic banking group).
+So far, the extensive data needs that come with machine learning have been met by data warehouses and data lakes.
 To fully address these challenges, however, businesses need to combine the best of data warehouses and data lakes into a new data architecture.
 The “lakehouse architecture” is gaining support from leading hyperscalers, in partnership with their technology and service provider partners.

 Lakehouses evolved to overcome the limits of data delivery platforms such as data warehouses and data lakes, which are often too expensive to maintain and cannot support the types and amount of data required by today’s machine learning systems.
 A lakehouse aims to combine the best features of data warehouses and data lakes by providing: